Frozen Plantains (Storage Tips)

 Plantains

 For ripe ones, this fruit should be yellow and black.
 In fact, these are the ones that are at their sweetest point – perfect for storage.
-Plantains are especially helpful for digestion, heart health, bone strength, immunity, and brain function!
+Most importantly, plantains are also good for your health in many ways.

 How do you enjoy your plantains?
 I suggest making Plantain Porridge, Fufu, or Sweet Plantain Chips, Rosted Plantains, Steamed Plantains, Crispy Fried Plantains, and more!